Documentation Index

 Successful license validation (POST /auth/validate) | 1 credit |

-| Every 100 successful heartbeats | 1 credit |
+| Every 10 successful heartbeats | 1 credit |

 Failed validations (invalid key, expired, revoked) do not consume credits.
 Only successful authentications are billed.
+Heartbeat credits are debited on every 10th successful call.

 Estimating monthly usage